 On December 22, 2008, the USEPA signed a notice on the final designations but it was not published in the Federal Register due to the change in Federal Administration which required that all rules not yet finalized would undergo review before being released.

 On October 8, 2009, the designations were finalized.
 They were published in the Federal Register on November 13, 2009.

-The New Jersey nonattainment areas for the 24-hour 35 ug/m3 standard are the same as for the annual 15 ug/m3 standard.
-For a map of the final attainment and nonattainment areas in New Jersey designated by the USEPA for the 24-hour 35 ug/m3 PM2.5 standard, click here.
+The New Jersey nonattainment areas for the 24-hour 35 ug/m3 standard were the same as for the annual 15 ug/m3 standard.

-More information on the PM2.5 nonattainment designations can be found at USEPA’s websites at:
+More information on the PM2.5 designations and maps can be found at USEPA’s websites at:

 http://www.epa.gov/airquality/particlepollution/designations/index.htm and http://www.epa.gov/oar/oaqps/greenbk/

 On December 14, 2012, the USEPA revised the annual NAAQS for PM2.5 from 15 µg/m3 to 12 µg/m3.
 For more information on this action see USEPA’s website at: http://www.epa.gov/pm/actions.html